zsteinkamp/m4l-zs-Knobbler3/README.md

 The mappings are saved with your Live Set, so you can switch between sets and your mappings (and labels!) are preserved.

+It also integrates [CurrentParamKnob](https://github.com/zsteinkamp/m4l-CurrentParamKnob) and [ToggleInput](https://github.com/zsteinkamp/m4l-js-toggleInput) functionality into the device and layout, which are two utilities I found to be essential to a good workflow.

 ## Installation / Setup

 If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest version there.